Women in Nigeria: Nigerian women rally against rejection of pro-equality bills

 The Nigerian parliament denied the passing of several gender bills in 2022 resulting in a protest of many Nigerian women at the countries capital.
 Nigerian legislature voted to amend the controversial 199 constitution which surfaced during the transition to democracy that same year.
 This would help serve to correct historical imbalances of women in electoral politics.
 If passed, these bills would have allowed foreign born husbands of Nigerian women to gain citizenship, and given women the right to become indigenes of their husband's state after five years of marriage.
 An interesting parallel to the fact that wives of Nigerian men are granted citizenship upon marriage.
 There was also discussion of allotting 35% of the legislative seats to women, and reserving 35% of political party leadership, for women.
 None of these bills were passed which shows the deep rooted conservative tradition of the Nigerian government.
 This was a major step backwards for female Nigerian lawmakers, activists, and citizens alike.

-Nigerian gender gills
+Nigerian gender bills

 This year the Nigerian legislature was seeking to change the country's constitution in the hopes of adding an amendment.
 Many organizations were pressurizing the government to implement women's rights through this amendment.
 The organizations wanted the government to codify electoral quotas that would reserve 35% of seats for women in both houses of the legislature, affirmative action policy that would guarantee that women make up at least 35% of their party, and the guarantee that 35% of political appointments would be reserved for women among other priorities.
 The government rejected these demands which led to these organizations protesting throughout the country.
 In turn, the lower house of the legislature has promised to reconsider some of these demands.